GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Using them regularly also helps to fertilize the soil.
 However, you should avoid using it for potted plants because it can promote a lot of microbial growth.

+“What soil to use for Snake Plant?”
+Hope this content helps you to understand and meet your needs.
 Snake plants must have access to adequate soil to remain healthy and grow well.
 These hardy plants can grow in a variety of soil conditions, but they prefer well-drained soil that is rich in nutrients.

 You can create a custom mix for your snake plant by mixing potting soil with succulent soil in a 2:1 ratio, along with a handful of compost.
 This would allow your snake plant to thrive by providing it with the proper drainage and nutrition it needs.